kxzb-fun/solidity-Fund-Me/README.md

 ```

+we can use (Ethereum Unit Converter)[https://eth-converter.com/] to convert

 ### Reverting Transactions

 If a user attempts to send less than the required amount, the transaction will fail and a message will be displayed.
 For instance, if a user attempts to send 1000 wei, which is significantly less than one ether (1 x 10^18 wei), the transaction will not proceed.